Agranom/ngx-material-timepicker/README.md

 | Name | Description |
 |------|-------------|
 | @Input()
-  ngxMaterialTimepickerTheme: NgxMaterialTimepickerTheme |  Custom properties which will override the defaults |
+  ngxMaterialTimepickerTheme: NgxMaterialTimepickerTheme |  Custom css properties which will override the defaults |

 ## Development